docker/community/Docker-Birthday-3/tutorial.md

 be5b0b21ab07        postgres:9.4                  "/docker-entrypoint.s"   6 minutes ago        Up 6 minutes        5432/tcp                  examplevotingapp_db_1
 ```

-<a id="buildvotingapp"></a>
-### 3.2 Instruction for building your voting app

-Navigate and browse around the conainers to understand the structure and how the application is built.
+Browse around the containers to understand the structure and how the application is built.

 Connect to a shell within the containers using the following command.